ahmar46/Filterable_List/README.md

-### This is a small practice project that filters out con
+### This is a small practice project that filters out cont

 ### Technologies Used: HTML & Javascript.